arrowtype/spacing/README.md

 ## Latin proofing texts

-Hoefler & Co released useful texts they use proofing Latin fontsm, plus a helpful write-up of the logic behind it: https://www.typography.com/blog/text-for-proofing-fonts
+Hoefler & Co released useful texts they use proofing Latin fonts, plus a helpful write-up of the logic behind it: https://www.typography.com/blog/text-for-proofing-fonts

+This is free for non-commercial use.
+To paraphrase my understanding of the licensing, you can use it for proofing and testing, but you can’t sell posters of this, and you probably shouldn’t publish images of this on GitHub / Instagram / etc.

 ## Multi-lingual sample text sources: